BryanCarney/python-challenge/README.md

 ![image](https://github.com/user-attachments/assets/ae184e21-c8e6-4dfc-a33b-5c94b6383575)

+#Secondary check of variables datatypes
-#Initially, I attempted to format each column to present with a cleaner format, however, in doing so it converted the values to an object which caused issues later in the code.
+Initially, I attempted to format each column to present with a cleaner format, however, in doing so it converted the values to an object which caused issues later in the code.
 This was identified by using .dtypes, which is present now throughout the code as a double check to ensure the values are formatted correctly.

 print(district_summary.dtypes)
 Total Schools              int64